 The space between mountains is really tiny and on the opposite side of the road, the mountain is called "Rochers d'Echevis"...
 The road gradually climbs up from the pretty village of Pont-en-Royans, until the valley closes in and road takes you under cliffs, through rock arches and eventually through a section where only a little bit of light can make it through.

 This road is one of the most famous balcony roads in France.
 A balcony road is a hair-raising lane cut into the sides of sheer cliffs.
 It’s a kind of road not for those who fear heights.
 There is little room for error on these roads.
 It’s normal for your palms to sweat looking at those photos, imagine what it must have been like before the barriers.
+The space between two mountains is unnerving at points and the road is often so narrow that squeezing past an oncoming car was a dangerous and time consuming ordeal.
+Often very steep and high up in the gorge, the road had no guardrails.

 To reach the road, at Pont en Royans, take direction La Chapelle en Vercors via Sainte Eulalie en Royans.
 It finishes in a village called "Les Barraques en Vercors"...
 The road was cut in the cliff, and the sun never penetrates into the narrow pass, mossy and wet.
 You get the feeling to enter a cave...
 The Vernaison falls down in waterfalls and the road stays hung along the cliff.
 You could stop in several places to contemplate the Vernaison quite below...
 After several tunnels, the road drive down in twists towards the valley of Echevis, then again tunnels and cliff road to cross the narrowing of the Petit Goulet.